-Congratulations and best wishes are extended to Mrs. Geo, Kusch, nee Margaret Rake, who was married during her recent vacation.
-Did you see Chas.
-Belasich's big medalin his new job as Foreman of the Grinders.
-Mr. Korosy returned from his vacation with a hard carned degree of B.B.P.
-(Bachelor Building Painting).
+Congratulations and best wishes are extended to Mrs. Geo.
+Kusch, nee Margaret Rake, who was married during her recent vacation.

-Champion Bowler of the Chicago Lawn C. C.?
-Everybody in the Track Department wishes "Bill" Doherty the fullest measure of success
+Did vou see Chas.
+Belasich's big medal-Champion Bowler of the Chicago Lawn C. C.?

+Everybody in the Track Department wishes "Bill" Doherty the fullest measure of success in his new job as Foreman of the Grinders.